Bluescape/community/demo-apps/get-all-sticky-notes-from-canvas-or-workspace/README.md

 This app will retrieve the text from all sticky notes in the Workspace or in a specific Canvas and output the results to a file in either comma separated value (CSV) or Javascript Object Notation (JSON) format.

+## Requirements

+Run `npm install` to install all the needed libraries.
 ## Details
 In this application, you will get all the Sticky Notes from a workspace.
 Please keep in mind that for the purpose of the APIs, there are 2 types of Sticky Notes:
 1. Legacy Sticky Notes: notes created by API or in the workspace before Release 21.01.1